Gentle, Affectionate, Smart.

 It’s important to clip a Cavalier’s nails too.
 If a dog’s nails get to be too long, they can become uncomfortable, and even painful.
 A good way to tell it a dog’s nails are too long is if you can hear them click against the ground while the dog moves.
 If you don’t hear clicking, it’s safe to assume that they’ll need them clipped one to two times a month.

-As you can imagine, this tiny dog probably isn't the best thing to have to protect you, your property or your family.
-It’s physical build alone would hardly intimidate an intruder, it definitely couldn't fend one off.
+As you can imagine, this tiny dog probably isn’t the best thing to have to protect you, your property or your family.
+It’s physical build alone would hardly intimidate an intruder, and it definitely couldn’t fend one off.
 Cavaliers are not ideal guard dogs.

 Some small breeds, such as this one, pack a bark that makes up for their small builds.
 Although, with Cavaliers, you probably won’t be hearing it too often.
 This breed typically isn’t too vocal, so there’s a good chance it won’t alert you to the presence of an intruder.

 Cavaliers simply don’t have the personality to be guard dogs either.
 They’re so social that there’s a good chance that they won’t see an intruder as a threat, but another guest in the house.
 It’ll prefer to approach someone in hopes of getting pet rather than scaring them off.
 These lap dogs are hardly the best regarding defense.